Bengali language

-Bengali is the official and national language of Bangladesh, with 98% of Bangladeshis using Bengali as their first language.
-Within India, Bengali is the official language of the states of West Bengal, Tripura and the Barak Valley region of the state of Assam.
+Bengali is the official, national, and most widely spoken language of Bangladesh, with 98% of Bangladeshis using Bengali as their first language.
+It is the second-most widely spoken language in India.
+It is the official language of the Indian states of West Bengal, Tripura and the Barak Valley region of the state of Assam.
 It is also the second official language of the Indian state of Jharkhand since September 2011.
 It is the most widely spoken language in the Andaman and Nicobar Islands in the Bay of Bengal, and is spoken by significant populations in other states including Bihar, Arunachal Pradesh, Delhi, Chhattisgarh, Meghalaya, Mizoram, Nagaland, Odisha and Uttarakhand.
-Bengali is also spoken by the Bengali diasporas (Bangladeshi diaspora and Indian Bengalis) in Europe, the United States, the Middle East and other countries.
+Bengali is also spoken by the Bengali diasporas (Bangladeshi diaspora and Indian Bengalis) across Europe, North America, the Middle East and other regions.

+Bengali was accorded the status of a classical language by the Government of India on 3 October 2024.
+It is the second most spoken and fifth fastest growing language in India, following Hindi, Kashmiri, Gujarati, and Meitei (Manipuri), according to the 2011 census of India.

-Bengali has developed over more than 1,300 years.
+Bengali has developed over more than 1,400 years.
 Bengali literature, with its millennium-old literary history, was extensively developed during the Bengali Renaissance and is one of the most prolific and diverse literary traditions in Asia.
-The Bengali language movement from 1948 to 1956 demanding Bengali to be an official language of Pakistan fostered Bengali nationalism in East Bengal leading to the emergence of Bangladesh in 1971.
+The Bengali language movement from 1948 to 1956 demanding that Bengali be an official language of Pakistan fostered Bengali nationalism in East Bengal leading to the emergence of Bangladesh in 1971.
 In 1999, UNESCO recognised 21 February as International Mother Language Day in recognition of the language movement.

 History

 Ancient

-Although Sanskrit was practised by Hindu Brahmins in Bengal since the mid-first millennium BC, the local Buddhist population were speaking in some varieties of the Prakrit.
-These varieties generally referred to as "eastern Magadhi Prakrit", as coined by linguist Suniti Kumar Chatterji, as the Middle Indo-Aryan dialects were influential in the first millennium when Bengal was a part of the Greater Magadhan realm.
+With the advent of the Indo-Aryans in the 3rd century BCE, Bengal was gradually being Sanskritized.
+The varieties of Prakrit spoken in Bengal region were generally referred to as "eastern Magadhi Prakrit", as coined by linguist Suniti Kumar Chatterji, as the Middle Indo-Aryan dialects were influential in the first millennium when Bengal was a part of the Greater Magadhan realm.
+Muhammad Shahidullah attempted to trace the origin of Bengali to Old Indo-Aryan through the Gaudi Prakrit; his findings were later supported by A. B. Keith and others.

-The local varieties had no official status during the Gupta Empire, and with Bengal increasingly becoming a hub of Sanskrit literature for Hindu priests, the vernacular of Bengal gained a lot of influence from Sanskrit.
+The local varieties had no official status during the Gupta Empire, and with Bengal increasingly becoming a hub of Sanskrit literature for Hindu priests and Buddhist Acharyas, the vernacular of Bengal gained much influence from Sanskrit.
 Magadhi Prakrit was also spoken in modern-day Bihar and Assam, and this vernacular eventually evolved into Ardha Magadhi.
 Ardha Magadhi began to give way to what is known as Apabhraṃśa, by the end of the first millennium.
 The Bengali language evolved as a distinct language over the course of time.